Universal topological quantum computing via double-braiding in SU(2) Witten-Chern-Simons theory: Topological quantum computing with anyons

 where $N_{ab}^c$ denotes the number of different channels of fusing $a$ and $b$ to result in the output $c$.
 If there is no way to obtain $c$ from the fusion, then $N_{ab}^c = 0$.
 If $N_{ab}^c > 0$, we say $c$ is a \emph{total type} or \emph{total charge} of $a$ and $b$, and call the triple $(a,b;c)$ \emph{admissible}.
 For simplicity, in the following discussions \textbf{we will assume $N_{ab}^c$ is either $0$ or $1$}, i.e., the anyon model is multiplicity-free.

 For anyon types $c, a_1, \cdots, a_n$, denote by $V_{c}^{a_1a_2\cdots a_n}$ the space of states representing $n$ anyons $a_1, \cdots, a_n$ with total charge $c$.
 A basis for such a space can be described as follows.
 Choose an upward-growing binary tree with one root at the bottom and $n$ leaves at the top.
-See Figure \ref{fig:basis_n_anyons} for an illustration.
+See Figure \ref{fig:basis_n_anyons_2} for an illustration.
 Label the root by $c$ and the leaves, from left to right, by $a_1, a_2, \cdots, a_n$.
 Now label each internal edge $e$ by an anyon type $b_e$ such that at each fork, the relevant triple of labels are admissible.
 Then the binary tree with all possible labels $\{b_e\}$ of internal edges form a basis of $V_{c}^{a_1a_2\cdots a_n}$, called a \emph{splitting-tree basis}.
-For each labeled binary tree, one can interpret the state it represents as a splitting process.
-For example, the state represented by the tree in Figure \ref{fig:basis_n_anyons} is obtained by splitting $c$ into $b_{n-2}$ and $a_n$, followed by splitting $b_{n-2}$ into $b_{n-3}$ and $a_{n-1}$, $\cdots\cdots$, followed by splitting $b_1$ into $b_0 = a_1$ and $a_2$.
+For each labeled binary tree, one can interpret the state it represents as a splitting process, where and throughout the context, the time direction is from bottom to top.
+For example, the state represented by the tree in Figure \ref{fig:basis_n_anyons_2} is obtained by splitting $c$ into $b_{n-2}$ and $a_n$, followed by splitting $b_{n-2}$ into $b_{n-3}$ and $a_{n-1}$, $\cdots\cdots$, followed by splitting $b_1$ into $b_0 = a_1$ and $a_2$.

-For $n=2$, there is one splitting tree as shown in Figure \ref{fig:basis_one_and_two_anyons} (Right), which has no internal edges.
-Hence $\dim (V_{c}^{ab}) = N_{ab}^c$.
 For $n=3$, there are two splitting trees, with one internal edge, as shown on both sides of the equation below.
 The basis corresponding to the tree on the left side of the equation consists of all possible labelings $m$ of the internal edge so that $(a,b;m)$ and $(m,c;d)$ are both admissible.
 Similarly, the basis for the tree on the right side consists of labelings $n$ of the internal edge so that $(b,c;n)$ and $(a,n;d)$ are both admissible.
 Denote the matrix change between the two bases by $F_{d}^{abc}$.
 More explicitly,

 where $F^{abc}_{d;nm}$ is the $(n,m)$-entry of $F_{d}^{abc}$, and the sum is over all labelings $n$ as described above.
 Note that, here the anyon types $n$ and $m$ are used as the indices of the entries of $F_{d}^{abc}$.
 We call $F_{d}^{abc}$ an $F$-matrix, its entries $F$-symbols or $6j$-symbols, and the identity in the above equation an $F$-move.
-The $F$-symbols need to satisfy the Pentagon Equations \ref{equ:pentagon}.
-Using $F$-moves one can relate arbitrary two splitting-tree bases of the state spaces.

 The process of swapping positions of anyons is called a braiding.
 A braiding induces a unitary transformation on the state space.
 Consider two anyons $a$ and $b$ with total type $c$.
 A counterclockwise braiding of $a$ and $b$ maps a state in $V_{c}^{ab}$ to one in $V_{c}^{ba}$.
 Since both spaces have dimension one, there exists a phase $R^{ba}_c$ such that the following equality holds,